hseligson1/hseligson1/README.md

 ## I love engaging with tech communities to learn about what sort of resources are needed to accomplish their goals, all while fostering an inclusive approach.

 <p>I've been a developer since 2016 and worked alongside developer communities, large corporations, small start-ups, and mentored students who have allowed me to support their initiatives.
-I've done this by contributing content such as technical documentation, blogs, webinars, forums, conferences, and engaged in community discussions.</p>
+I've done this by cont ributing content such as technical documentation, blogs, webinars, forums, conferences, and engaged in community discussions.</p>

 ## 🤝 Connect with me